TURROKS/CVE_Prioritizer/README.md

 ![epss-v-cvss-5-16-thresh_sized.png](misc/epss-v-cvss-5-16-thresh_sized.png)

-Vulnerabilities in the **bottom left** represent those that have both a lower probability of being exploited, and would incur a lower severity impact to the information system, and can therefore be **deprioritized**.
-Similarly, vulnerabilities in the **upper left** quadrant may be more likely to be exploited, but, on their own, would not critically impact the information system.
+- Vulnerabilities in the **bottom left** represent those that have both a lower probability of being exploited, and would incur a lower severity impact to the information system, and can therefore be **deprioritized**.
+- Vulnerabilities in the **upper left** quadrant may be more likely to be exploited, but, on their own, would not critically impact the information system.
 (Further research, however, should be conducted in order to better understand how these sorts of vulnerabilities may be used in a chained attack.)

-Vulnerabilities in the **bottom right** represent those that, while may severely impact the information system, are much less likely to be exploited, relative to others, but should still be watched in the event that the threat landscape changes.
+- Vulnerabilities in the **bottom right** represent those that, while may severely impact the information system, are much less likely to be exploited, relative to others, but should still be watched in the event that the threat landscape changes.

-Vulnerabilities in the **upper right** quadrant, on the other hand, are the most critical kinds of vulnerabilities which are both more likely to be exploited, and could fully compromise the information system, and should therefore be patched first.
+- Vulnerabilities in the **upper right** quadrant, on the other hand, are the most critical kinds of vulnerabilities which are both more likely to be exploited, and could fully compromise the information system, and should therefore be patched first.